 If you’re planning to venture into the Atlantic in the winter months, consider getting at least a 5mm suit — it’ll extend your stay in the water.
 If you’re more of a fair weather surfer, then a 3mm suit will do the job.
 It may not sound like much, but you will notice the difference in thickness as the seasons change.
 Most seasoned surfers tend to have a suit for every occasion, but if you can only stretch to one, then err on the thicker side of things.
 You may be a little warm in the summer, but you’ll be grateful in the Autumn and Winter.

-You’ll quickly know about it if a wetsuit doesn’t fit.
-With newer suits chafing is becoming less and less common but that will be little comfort when you’ve got raw skin on your neck, knees, or worse.
-If your suit is too loose then you’ll have to deal with flushing.
+You’ll quickly know if a wetsuit doesn’t fit.
+With newer suits, chafing is becoming less and less common, but that will be little comfort when you’ve got raw skin on your neck, knees, or worse.
+If your suit is too loose, then you’ll have to deal with flushing.
 Flushing is when cold seawater finds it’s way into your suit.
 Neoprene suits work by trapping a layer of water between the material and the skin, this is warmed by your body heat and keeps you cosy.
 If sea water is constantly coming into the suit, then you’ll struggle to stay warm.
 One thing to keep in mind when trying suits on is that neoprene loosens when wet.
-A well-fitted suit should be close but not suffocating, make sure that it touches your skin in every nook and cranny, from the small of your back to the back of the knees.
+A well-fitted suit should be close but not suffocating.
+Make sure that it touches your skin in every nook and cranny, from the small of your back to the back of the knees.

 Finally, there are some suits that are completely zip free.
 They can be pretty challenging to get in to and even harder to get out of, especially if you aren’t as flexible as you once were.
 On the upside these suits are the most flexible available and form an excellent seal once on that’ll keep you warm.
 However, the extra strain put on the suit while entering and exiting it can mean these suits don’t have as long as life as zippered alternatives.